ranbenri-hacklberry/self_service_kiosk/REQUIRED_ACTION_FIX_DURATION.md

-# Required Action: Fix Prep Duration in History
+# Required Action: Fix Prep Duration & Refund Status

-To fix the "Empty" or "-" preparation duration in KDS History, you MUST update the database helper function.
+To fix the "Empty" preparation duration and enable "Refund" status display in KDS History, you MUST update the database helper function.
-This update ensures checking `updated_at` time effectively if `ready_at` is missing for older orders.
+This update ensures checking `updated_at` time and fetching `refund_amount` columns.

 ### 1. Open Supabase Dashboard
 Go to your Supabase project -> **SQL Editor**.